 - FAFSA Assistance.
-Got a student in the family, who will need to apply for a government loan or assistance?
+Got a student in the family who will need to apply for a government loan or assistance?
 TaxAct’s FAFSA Assistance can help with that.
-It enables you to prepare and print a worksheet with the tax information needed to get federal financial aid.
+It enables you to prepare and print a worksheet with the tax information needed to obtain federal financial aid.

 - Personalized Financial BluPrint.
-This is a complementary financial report provided after you file your return.
-It provides financial planning and tax saving opportunities based on the information in your tax return.
+This is a complimentary financial report provided after you file your return.
+It provides financial planning and tax-saving opportunities based on the information in your tax return.

 Options for Receiving Your Tax Refund with TaxAct